What are the different types of headaches?

 Migraine Headaches

-There are about 20 million migraine attacks happening every day. ‡ Migraines are a common type of headache characterized by a throbbing pain that is usually felt on only one side of the head that can last anywhere from four to 72 hours.
-In addition to nausea and sensitivity to light and sound, symptoms include:
+Migraines are a common type of headache characterized by a throbbing, often debilitating pain that is usually felt on only one side of the head and can last anywhere from four to 72 hours.5 Migraines are common, affecting about 12% of Americans and can interfere with your daily routine, keeping you from meeting personal and professional obligations.5

 What Helps Headaches?